zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

 ## Windows Login & Post Deployment

-* Now that first phase of the automation is completed, it is time to RDP to the client VM using it's public IP.
+* Now that first phase of the automation is completed, it is time to RDP to the client VM using its public IP.

     ![Client VM public IP](./03.png)

-* At first login, as mentioned in the "Automation Flow" section above, the [_AppServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_app_services_jumpstart/aks/arm_template/artifacts/AppServicesLogonScript.ps1) PowerShell logon script will start it's run.
+* At first login, as mentioned in the "Automation Flow" section above, the [_AppServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_app_services_jumpstart/aks/arm_template/artifacts/AppServicesLogonScript.ps1) PowerShell logon script will start its run.

-* Let the script to run its course and **do not close** the PowerShell session, this will be done for you once completed.
-Once the script will finish it's run, the logon script PowerShell session will be closed, the Windows wallpaper will change and the Azure Function application will be deployed on the cluster and be ready to use.
+* Let the script run its course and **do not close** the PowerShell session as this will be done for you once completed.
+Once the script will finish its run, the logon script PowerShell session will be closed, the Windows wallpaper will change and the Azure Logic App will be deployed on the cluster and ready to use.

-    > **Note: As you will notices from the screenshots below, during the Azure Arc enabled app services environment, the _log-processor_ service pods will be restarted and will go trough multiple Kubernetes pod lifecycle stages.
+    > **Note: As you will notice from the screenshots below, during the Azure Arc enabled app services environment, the _log-processor_ service pods will be restarted and will go trough multiple Kubernetes pod lifecycle stages.
 This is normal and can safely be ignored.
 To learn more about the various Azure Arc enabled app services Kubernetes components, visit the official [Azure Docs page](https://docs.microsoft.com/en-us/azure/app-service/overview-arc-integration#pods-created-by-the-app-service-extension).**

     ![PowerShell logon script run](./04.png)